microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-1/solution.md

 Please ensure that you successfully verified the [General prerequisits](../../Readme.md#general-prerequisites) before continuing with this challenge.

-### Task 1: Create Azure Resources in region West Europe
+### Task 1: Create Azure Resources in region Germany West Central

 Sign in to the [Azure Portal](https://portal.azure.com/).